 Growing up as a young boy on a farm we had plenty to do outdoors.
 This didn’t keep me away from our brand new Compaq Deskpro 386n (SX-16 with 3MB of memory) though.

 My Dad brought this beauty home one day and my mind was blown from that day forward.
-Coming from our Commodore 64, this baby was a Cadillac.
+Coming from a Commodore 64, this baby was a Cadillac.
 Turning it on for the first time, watching Windows 3.1 boot up and spending hours looking at all the programs; all the buttons; all the flying toasters, Tetris, Ski Free, Paint.
 I couldn’t get enough.

-“It’s not a Game Boy!” my dad would yell into the office, after my “homework” was taking just a little longer than it should have.
+“It’s not a Game Boy!” my dad would yell into the office, after my homework was taking just a little longer than it should have.
 He likely would have compared it to an NES, but we didn’t have one of those.

 All that being said, adventure gaming for me as a generation x-er, when computer gaming was at its peak and helped children’s minds develop and grow, was invaluable, both then and now.

 And it all started with 8 floppy disks and “Not a Game Boy!”

 One of my favorite memories was playing King’s Quest V with my five-year-old daughter recently.
 We played it together as if I had never yet seen it or played it too and she was amazing at figuring out the puzzles and brainstorming together and trying different things (even though it inevitably ended up in Graham dying several times, as expected).
 It was the perfect opportunity to get her well-practiced on the golden rule of gaming- Save always!
 Save often!

 So, thank you to Sierra Online; to Ken & Roberta Williams, to the music team who brought so much more life into an already great adventure, but mostly to my late father who, even though he would’ve never admitted it, liked the games just as much as I did.
 What, you think I bought that Q-Bert and cheap controller?